skytruong90/Building_a_Security_System-C-/README.md

 # What is this?
-This is a Security System that I build using C++
+This is a security system that I built using C++

 # What does this do?